Mississippi University for Women: Athletics

 The MUW athletic teams are called the Owls (formerly known as the Blues).
 The university is a member in the NCAA Division III ranks, primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since the 2022–23 academic year.
 The Owls are also a member of the United States Collegiate Athletic Association (USCAA).
 The program competed as an NCAA D-III Independent from 2019–20 to 2021–22.
 Previously, the teams participated in the NCAA Division II ranks, primarily competing in the Gulf South Conference (GSC), from 1993–94 to 2002–03.
 At the end of that school year, the university dropped its athletics program.

 MUW competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis, and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, and volleyball.

 History

-Originally a women's institution, it became a co-educational university in 1982, but men's sports were not introduced until the 2017–18 school year (when the school re-instated its athletic program and joined the USCAA) with baseball, cross country, and soccer; basketball, golf, and tennis began the following year, and track and field the year after.
+Originally a women's institution with only women's athletics, it became a co-educational university in 1982, however men's sports were not introduced until the 2017-2018 school year.

-The damage from a November 10, 2002, F3 tornado caused MUW to cancel athletic programs until 2017.
+In 2002, MUW canceled all athletic programs due to the damage from a November 10, 2002, F3 tornado.
 The tornado ripped through the MUW campus, particularly on the southern half of campus.
 Nearly half (26 of 60) buildings on campus were damaged, some heavily; the Edna Pohl gymnasium was leveled.

+Beginning the 2017-2018 school year MUW reintroduced their athletic program and joined the USCAA.
+MUW's newly re-instated program include women's and men's sports with baseball, cross country, and soccer; basketball, and golf being offered beginning that year (2017).
+Tennis began the following year (2018-2019), and track and field the year after(2019-2020).

 In June 2021, MUW was admitted to the SLIAC as a full member to begin play during the 2022–23 academic year.
 MUW became an active Division III member that year.